Personalized Two-sided Dose Interval: Theoretical Properties

-where constants $c_1,\ldots,c_7$ do not depend on $N$. \end{theorem} Theorem \ref{thm-ExcessRisk} states that the estimated PDI with the cross-fitting procedure converges to the optimal PDI in terms of the excess risk bound.
+where constants $c_1,\ldots,c_8$ do not depend on $N$. \end{THEOREM} Theorem \ref{thm-ExcessRisk} states that the estimated PDI with the cross-fitting procedure converges to the optimal PDI in terms of the excess risk bound.
 This convergence is subject to several regularity conditions, including the boundedness of the estimated nuisance components and the density of $\bX$, the smoothness of the optimal PDI, the condition outlined in Lemma \ref{lemma-surloss}, and certain properties of the surrogate loss functions.
-If the hyperparameters are chosen with specific rates, specifically $\gamma \asymp N^{-1/(2\beta + d)}$, $\lambda \asymp N^{-(\beta+d)/(2\beta + d)}$, and $\epsilon \asymp N^{-\beta/(2\beta+d) - b}$ where $b$ is the parameter satisfying \HL{(R5)} in Lemma \ref{lemma-surloss}, the excess risk bound has a rate of $O_P \big( N^{-r_e - r_\mu} + N^{-\beta/(2\beta+d) } \big)$, which has two leading terms.
+If the hyperparameters are chosen with specific rates, specifically $\gamma \asymp N^{-1/(2\beta + d)}$, $\lambda \asymp N^{-(\beta+d)/(2\beta + d)}$, and $\epsilon \asymp N^{-\beta/(2\beta+d) - b}$ where $b$ is the parameter satisfying \HL{(RC2)} in Lemma \ref{lemma-surloss}, the excess risk bound has a rate of $O_P \big( N^{-r_e - r_\mu} + N^{-\beta/(2\beta+d) } \big)$, which has two leading terms.
 The first term is proportional to the product of the convergence rates of the nuisance components.
-Typically, this first term has a rate of $o_P(N^{-1/2})$ because many machine learning methods can estimate each nuisance function at a rate of $o_P(N^{-1/4})$ such as lasso \citep{Belloni2011, Belloni2013}, random forests \citep{Wager2016, Syrgkanis2020}, neural networks \citep{ChenWhite1999, Farrell2021}, and boosting \citep{Luo2016}.
+The first term is proportional to the product of the convergence rates of the nuisance components, which can achieve an $o_P(N^{-1/2})$ rate when both $e^*$ and $\mu^*$ are estimated at $o_P(N^{-1/4})$ rates.
+These rates can be attained using various machine learning techniques, such as lasso \citep{Belloni2011, Belloni2013}, random forests \citep{Wager2016, Syrgkanis2020}, neural networks \citep{ChenWhite1999, Farrell2021}, and boosting \citep{Luo2016}, provided that $e^*$ and $\mu^*$ exhibit sufficient smoothness.
 If at least one of the true nuisance functions were known, as in experimental settings where $e^*$ was known, the first term would be zero.
 The second term is from the approximation error of using the ERM over the Gaussian RKHS.
 When the optimal PDI is sufficiently smooth compared to the dimension of the covariate, i.e., $\beta/d \simeq \infty$, the second term approaches $O_P(N^{-1/2})$.

+While Theorem \ref{thm-ExcessRisk} characterizes the convergence of the PDI estimator in terms of excess risk, it does not ensure that the PDI estimator converges to the optimal PDI.
+To address this limitation, we directly analyze the convergence rate of the PDI estimator directly.
+We begin by making the following regularity condition to establish this convergence result: